git-jock/git-jock-cli/CONTRIBUTING.md

 ## Branches

 ### `main`
 The main development branch.
-This is the default branch that should be branched from, and the target of any PRs.
+This is the default branch that should be branched from, and the target for enhancements.

 ### `release`
 Holds the code released, for the latest released Major version.

+Bug fix branches may be branched from here to avoid merge issues with prerelease code coming from `main`.

 No manual commits go into `release`, they will all be through automated tasks for releasing.

 ### Others
-The only other branches will be development branch.
-At a stage where there is a second major release, a second release branch will be created so that bug fixes can be applied to both major versions.
+The only other branches will be development branches.
+At a stage where there is a second major release, a second release branch may be created so that bug fixes can be applied to both major versions.

 ## Releases